ANSA McAL: Later history

 In 1972, Alston & Co went ahead to acquire 66.9% of Trinidad's Publishing company, the publishers of Trinidad Guardian.

 In 1975, Conrad O'Brien was appointed Chairman of Charles McEnearney & Co.
 Ltd and the following year acquired shares of minority shareholders in the company.
 Charles McEnearney & Co.
 Ltd changed its name to McEnearney ALstons Ltd (McAL) which consummated the union of both groups.

 After the merge, in 1977 McAL acquired controlling interest and shares in Penta Paints Caribbean Ltd and subsequently in 1978 acquired the entire shareholding of J.T.
 Allum's Supermarket.
 In 1980 the premises of the Trinidad Guardian were burnt down.
 In 1984, Trinidad Guardian resumed operations.
 In 1986, Angostura Ltd and ABL bid against McAL almost four months after a similar but unsuccessful bid was made by Jessel Securities Ltd. Angostura made an initial offer of $40 Million to McAL and acquired majority of the shares thereby turning McAL to ANSA McAL.
-In 1987, Anthony Norman Sabga was appointed Chairman of ANSA McAL.
+In 1987, Anthony Norman Sabga, member of Trinidad’s Syrian community, was appointed Chairman of ANSA McAL.

 Classic Motors was formed in early 1992 to be a representative of Honda.
 That same year, ANSA McAL (US) Inc was founded as a US corporation in Miami serving as the company's worldwide procurement and logistics provider.
 The Fleming ANSA Merchant bank was established in 1994.
 In 1998, ANSA McAL also bought the Trinidad Broadcasting Corporation.

 Anthony Norman Sabga handed over chairmanship of the company to A. Norman Sabga.
 In 2004, ANSA Finance and Merchant Bank bought TATIL and TATIL life from ANSA McAL for TT$667million and changed its name to ANSA Merchant Bank Ltd.